redhat-openstack/openstack-puppet-modules/README.md

 #### What the cassandra::java class affects

-* Optionally installs a JRE/JDK package (e.g. java-1.7.0-openjdk).
+* Optionally installs a JRE/JDK package (e.g. java-1.7.0-openjdk) and the
+  Java Native Access (JNA).

 #### What the cassandra::opscenter class affects